 3. In the right pane, look for the setting Turn off background refresh of Group Policy.
 It should have Not Configured status by default.
 Double-clicking on it will yield you the following window:

 4. In the above window, select Enabled will let the computer refresh Group Policy objects after the computer is being logged out by the user rather than refreshing the same while the computer is in use.
 Click OK.
 Reboot to make changes effective.
 That’s it!

 The policy Turn off background refresh of Group Policy overrides over policies Set Group Policy refresh interval for computers and Set Group Policy refresh interval for users which handles the refreshing time of Group Policy to update itself in background while we’re working on computer.

 Disable background refresh of Group Policy using Registry Editor

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.

 3. In the right pane of this location, create a DWORD named DisableBkGndGroupPolicy using Right-click -> New -> DWORD.
 Double click on it to modify, you’ll get this:

 4. In the above-shown box, input the Value data equals to 1.
 Click OK.
 That’s it!
 Reboot to get results.

-How to Change Group Policy Refresh Interval for computers may also interest you.
 You can also disable the background processing of the Registry Policy.